surifirstpin/biplus_documentation/docs/FirstPin website.md

 #### Better Insights across all Domains

-Acubi Streamline workforce Planning, performance tracking, Analysis and improves the quality in a dynamic regulatory environment for all domains.
+BiPlus Streamline workforce Planning, performance tracking, Analysis and improves the quality in a dynamic regulatory environment for all domains.

 # **BiPlus** IN ACTION